Observation of photon-induced $W^+W^-$ production in $pp$ collisions at $\sqrt{s}=13$ TeV using the ATLAS detector: Modelling of signal and backgrounds

 An ancillary data measurement is used to determine the correction for the number of tracks from additional $pp$ interactions randomly matched to the interaction vertex, \ntrkpu.
 In same-flavour $Z\rightarrow \ell\ell$ events, this correction is obtained by counting the number of tracks satisfying the nominal selection criteria relative to a random position in $z$ that is well separated from the interaction vertex, $|\zlepvtx - z| > 10$~mm.
 Each event is sampled multiple times using non-overlapping regions in $z$.
 This procedure optimises the statistical power, but does not consider the actual distribution of \zlepvtx\ along $z$.
 To correct for the resulting bias, \ntrkpu\ is extracted as a function of the $z$-coordinate and weighted with the normalised beam spot distribution.

 This method is tested using simulated events and found to reproduce the \ntrkpu\ distribution in data within 0.1--3.5\% for low track multiplicities, with larger disagreement for larger \ntrk.
 Figure~\ref{fig:PUmodelling} shows the probability distribution of \ntrkpu\ associated with \zlepvtx, extracted in data and simulation before and after the corrections for the beam spot width.
 The bottom panel shows the ratio to data.
 The inverse ratio of the beam-spot-corrected simulation to data corresponds to the correction applied as a function of \ntrkpu\ in the simulation.
 The distributions of the number of \ntrkpu\ in \yyll\ and \yyWW\ MC events are shown after the beam spot and the pile-up corrections.
 Before any corrections, the disagreement can be up to 15\% depending on the beam spot conditions in the simulation.
-After the $\sigma^{\text{BS}}$ correction, for low track multiplicities disagreements of about 10\% persists and are corrected using the \ntrkpu\ correction.
+After the $\sigma^{\text{BS}}$ correction, for low track multiplicities disagreements of about 10\% persists because the $\sigma^{\text{BS}}$ correction only improves the modelling of the density of the pile-up vertices but not of their track multiplicity.
+This is corrected using the \ntrkpu\ correction.
 The full set of corrections is applied to all MC samples used in the analysis.

 The presence of the additional tracks from pile-up will randomly lead to the rejection of signal events and therefore the distribution of $\ntrkpu$ can be used to extract the signal efficiency of the exclusivity requirement ($\ntrk=0$).
 This exclusive efficiency depends strongly on the number of interactions per bunch crossing and the general beam conditions.
 The average efficiency for the 2015--2018 dataset with an average $\mu_{\textrm{int}}$ of 33.7 is 52.6\%.
 It drops from 60\% at $\mu_{\textrm{int}}=20$ to about 30\% at $\mu_{\textrm{int}}=60$.
 When comparing the data-driven efficiency with that obtained directly from signal MC samples, the results agree to better than 0.2\%.